MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-use-dispatcher.md

 ```

 ### B. Train dispatcher custom model with your virtual agent's topics
-Follow these steps to train and recreate the dispatcher app and add your exported topics & utterance with your existing Cognitive Service’s intents (eg. LUIS and/or QnA maker) using the dispatch tool.
+Follow these steps to train and recreate the dispatcher app and add your exported topics & utterances with your existing Cognitive Service’s intents (eg. LUIS and/or QnA maker) using the dispatch tool.
 For more information, [follow guidance here](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-tutorial-dispatch?view=azure-bot-service-4.0&tabs=cs).

 ####  1. Install the dispatch tool (using npm)
 ```